User Account Control: Only elevate UIAccess applications that are installed in secure locations

 None.
-Changes to this policy become effective without a device restart when they aresaved locally or distributed through Group Policy.
+Changes to this policy become effective without a device restart when they're saved locally or distributed through Group Policy.

 All auditing capabilities are integrated in Group Policy.
 You can configure, deploy, and manage these settings in the Group Policy Management Console (GPMC) or Local Security Policy snap-in for a domain, site, or organizational unit (OU).

 UIAccess integrity allows an application to bypass User Interface Privilege Isolation (UIPI) restrictions when an application is elevated in privilege from a standard user to an administrator.
 When this setting is enabled, an application that has the UIAccess flag set to true in its manifest can interchange information with applications that are running at a higher privilege level, such as logon prompts and privilege elevation prompts.
-This ability is required to support accessibility features such as screen readers that are transmitting user interfaces to alternative forms, but it is not required by most applications.
-A process that is started with UIAccess rights has the following abilities:
+This ability is required to support accessibility features such as screen readers that transmit user interfaces to alternative forms.
+But it's not required by most applications.
+A process that's started with UIAccess rights has the following abilities:

 - Set the foreground window.